joshcastle/blog/2019/10/battleOfFallujahTough.md

 ### Endex

 Here we formed up again, thinking we were done.
-We were wrong we had some PT to put out before calling it.
+We were wrong and we had some PT to put out before calling it.
 Tunnel of Love!
 ![tunnel of love](FB_IMG_1576160414241.jpg)
 Best part was as you got to the end the Cadre was waiting to help you up, patch in hand!
 Great way to finish it!
 ![endex](FB_IMG_1576160344390.jpg)